Legal Advice for Libel — 16 results

 Private individuals as well as public figures may sue others when there is a substantial danger to his or her reputation as a result of anothers written or spoken defamation.

-Written by attorney Stuart Address, about 3 years ago.
+Written by attorney Stuart Address, over 3 years ago.

 Defamation is the general cause of action for when someone makes a false statement of fact about another person.
 Libel is the written form of defamation; something published in writing.... more

-Written by attorney Lars A. Lundeen, almost 5 years ago.
+Written by attorney Lars A. Lundeen, about 5 years ago.

 Publication to the Plaintiff Alone is Not Actionable.
 Defamation must be communicated to someone other than the Plaintiff.
 Statements uttered directly to the Plaintiff (in letters, phone... more

-Written by attorney Kenneth Chyten, almost 5 years ago.
+Written by attorney Kenneth Chyten, about 5 years ago.

 Slander Is a False Publication In Written Form Libel is a false and unprivileged publication, made in writing, or in some other visible form, which exposes the plaintiff to hatred,... more

 Written by attorney Jon Jackson, over 6 years ago.